rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/portscan/syn.md

 ## Description

-This module will attempt to initiate a TCP/IP connection with every possible port on the victim machine.
-It is done by sending a SYN packet and if victim replies with a SYN/ACK packet that means the port is open.
-Then the attacker sends a RST packet as a result victim's machine assumes that there is a communication error.
-So attacker now knows the state of port without a full tcp connection.
+This module will attempt to initiate a TCP/IP connection with ports on the victim machine.
+It is this done by sending a SYN packet, and if victim replies with a SYN/ACK packet that means the port is open.
+Then the attacker sends a RST packet, and as a result the victim's machine assumes that there is a communication error.
+The attacker now knows the state of port without a full tcp connection.
 Major benefit of TCP SYN scan is that most logging applications do not log the TCP/RST by default.

-## Vulnerable Application

-  Any reachable TCP endpoint is a potential target.

 ## Options